Biology Homework Chapter 32: Transportation of Nutrients

 - 32.4 Changing the concentration of K+ ions allows the guard cells to absorb or expell water, which in turn changes the size of the stomat openings and controls the rate of transpiration.

-- 32.9 Irrigation, wind and water erosion all change the soil levels, reducing the amount of topsoil.
+- 32.10 Irrigation, wind and water erosion all change the soil levels, reducing the amount of topsoil; conserving soil is now a major concern.

 Read the following weblecture before chat: Nutrient Transport in Plants.